LightTable/user-guide/README.md

 ### Get Light Table

-First we need to download Light Table and it can be obtained by the Download button [here](http://www.lighttable.com/).
+First we need to download Light Table.
+It can be obtained by the Download button on [Light Table's website](http://www.lighttable.com/).
 The download will be in the form of an archive (e.g., `.tar`, `.zip`) that you will need to extract.

 ### Clojure Eval